Bar Kupershtein: Release

-Kupershtein was released from Hamas captivity along with 19 other surviving hostages October 13th 2025 after 738 days in captivity.
-Kupershtein and two other released hostages, Nimrod Cohen and Yosef-Haim Ohana were flown by Israeli Air Force helicopters from the Re'im military base to an Israeli hospital after the hand over.
+Kupershtein was released from Hamas captivity along with 19 other surviving hostages on October 13, 2025 after 738 days in captivity.
+Kupershtein and two other released hostages, Nimrod Cohen and Yosef-Haim Ohana were flown by Israeli Air Force helicopters from the Re'im military base to an Israeli hospital after the handover.

 Post-release activities

-On October 15, 2025, Israeli Defense Minister Israel Katz met with Kupershtein to hear about his captivity and thank him for his actions assisting victims at the Nova festival attack.
+On October 15, 2025, Israeli Defense Minister Israel Katz met with Kupershtein to hear about his captivity and thank him for his actions assisting victims at the Nova festival massacre.

 On October 30, 2025, Kupershtein led a mass tefillin event as a thank you for those who advocated for his release.
-“I want all of you to put on tefillin together with me—my dream while in captivity was to put on tefillin, and we’ll do it for the release of all our brothers who are still there,” he told an audience that gathered at Hostages Square in front of the Tel Aviv Museum of Art.
+"I want all of you to put on tefillin together with me—my dream while in captivity was to put on tefillin, and we'll do it for the release of all our brothers who are still there," he told an audience that gathered at Hostages Square in front of the Tel Aviv Museum of Art.

+In 2026, Kupershtein published the Hebrew-language book, Unbroken, recounting his harrowing ordeal as a hostage.